-If you have a little boy chances are he likes toy cars.
+If you have a little boy, chances are he likes toy cars.
 Even if somehow he doesn’t I bet he still has toy cars.
 It’s a fact :)… inside every boys toy collection there is definitely a die cast car or two.
 My own little boy has a lot of toy cars, and when I say too a lot it just means that I am embarrassed to say the exact number of die cast toy cars he has.
 Sure, not all of them were given to him by me (his grandad and uncles gave a substantial hand there) but a huge portion was supplied by dear ol’ dad and by doing that I learned a thing or two along the way.
 I’m not saying I’m proud of it, I’m just saying I know a lot about toy cars for someone who is not a hard-core collector.
-There are a lot of manufacturers of 1:64 scale toy model cars and this size has been a market standard for almost half a century and the reason is quite simple; children can easily hold them with their little hands.
-That is why boys are given little toy cars even before they can walk properly.
-I like that, it’s cute… and way way better than toy weapons :D. The majority of my sons collection are Hot Wheels (which is logical, since you can get 50 of them for under 50 dollars) and Matchbox cars and the reason why is that simply put they are overall the cheapest, most endurable and offer a huge variety of design when compared to other die cast toys like Majorette

-toy cars from the 80’s.
+When I was a kid Majorette cars were the best ones to have in my neighborhood.
+We loved them cause they could bounce due to their “suspension”, the doors could almost always open, sometimes even the engine hood could be opened and they were really durable.
+So durable in fact that my kid still plays with a few of my own die cast Majorette toy cars from the 80’s.
 The one’s I bought for my son here in the 21st century however have made me a bit sad.
 They are not as durable as the one’s from my childhood and break more easily.
 Some of them still feature doors, hoods and trunks that can open and most of them have good suspensions.
 However, they are a bit overpriced.
-Majorette 10-pack’s of toy cars tend to go for around 20 dollars which is really expensive when you compare them to the Hot Wheels 9 car pack which goes for around/under 10 dollars or the Matchbox 20 pack which goes for around 20 dollars (20 cars vs 10 cars for the same price).
+Majorette 5-pack’s of toy cars tend to go for just under 20 dollars which is really expensive when you compare them to the Hot Wheels 9 car pack which goes for around/under 10 dollars or the Matchbox 20 pack which goes for around 30 dollars (20 cars vs 5 cars for just a bit higher price).
 However when you put Majorette vs Siku then the game changes because Majorette offers better wheels (they are faster than Siku), they have suspension while Siku models do not and all in all offer better build quality for roughly the same price.

 Majorette die cast cars